 Did you notice how ‘mâchâh’ is translated as “blot out” in English just like in Colossians 2:14, and it’s also in reference to the “blotting out” of trespasses/iniquities/sins, just like Colossians 2:13-14…

 This is a common Hebraic idiom that’s used in the Scriptures to describe the ‘forgiving of sins/trespasses’.
-The apostle Paul, the most highly educated Scriptural scholar of his day, was most certainly aware of this popular phrase, which is why he most likely used it in reference to the ‘forgiving of sins’ in Colossians 2:13.
+The apostle Paul, the most highly educated Scriptural scholar of his day, was most certainly aware of this popular phrase, as well as, this psalm of David, which is why he most likely used it in reference to the ‘forgiving of sins’ in Colossians 2:13.

-In the original Greek, the next four words after exaleipsas/blotting-out, is “τὸ καθ’ ἡμῶν χειρόγραφον” or “to kath’ hēmōn cheirographon”, that is, “the against us handwriting”.
+In the original Greek, the next four words after exaleipsas/blotting-out are “τὸ καθ’ ἡμῶν χειρόγραφον” or “to kath’ hēmōn cheirographon”, that is, “the against us handwriting”.
 We’ll be looking into the Greek definiton of “handwriting” in a moment, but first καθ…

 καθ’ is Strong’s G2596, which is translated as “against”, and is defined as ‘down, against, or according to’; a preposition denoting motion or diffusion or direction from the higher to the lower.
 Thayer’s Greek Lexicon states: Metaphorically, it means – against, opposed to; (properly, down upon); [from the Hebrew עַל • (ál) Super– : above; more than; larger than]; equivalent to with regard to, of.